Use your keyboard arrow keys to navigate

 Net Promoter Score

-Respondents were asked whether they would recommend North Rock Council events to a friend or colleague.
+Respondents were asked whether they would recommend Shire of North Rock events to a friend or colleague.
 Respondents could choose a number from 0 to 10 from a menu, with 0 meaning 'not likely at all' and 10 meaning 'extremely likely'.

 These results can be used to calculate a Net Promoter Score (NPS).
 NPS is a standardised metric that seeks to measure loyalty between an organisation and its audience.
 Respondents with a score of 9 or 10 are considered 'Promoters'.
 'Detractors' are those who respond with a score of 0 to 6.
 Scores of 7 and 8 are considered 'Passives'.